BLARNEY

 Note: The title of this post is the aforementioned title of the book.
 It translates as, The correct way to speak Bristol.

 I was wrong about unusual UK place names posting Stuggadhoo.
-Technically The Isle of Mann in not part of the U.K. This comes about because it is a Crown possession and is as such governed independently.
+Technically The Isle of Man in not part of the U.K. This comes about because it is a Crown possession and is as such governed independently.

 SWORD WORDS